holoviz/panel/doc/how_to/custom_components/custom_reactiveHTML.md

 select
 ```

-The loop body can declare any number of HTML tags to add for each child object, e.g. to add labels or icons, however the child object (like the `{{option}}` or `${option}`) must always be wrapped by an HTML element (e.g. `<option>`) which must declare an `id`.
+The loop body can declare any number of HTML tags to add for each child object, e.g. to add labels or icons, however the child object (like the `{{option}}`) must always be wrapped by an HTML element (e.g. `<option>`) which must declare an `id`.
 Depending on your use case you can wrap each child in any HTML element you require, allowing complex nested components to be declared.
 Note that the example above inserted the `options` as child objects but since they are strings we could use literals instead:

 ```html
 <select id="select" value="${value}" style="width: ${model.width}px">